How to Self-Promote without Feeling Arrogant and Salesy

 So, instead of trying to appeal to everyone, you can save your time and energy and focus on your 30 percent.
 The rest doesn’t matter.

 And instead of focusing on the self, you can shift your attention towards something bigger than you.

 You aren’t in business to trot out and show how cool you are.
 You are here for a reason, and the reason is bigger than you.

 In Big Magic, Elizabeth Gilbert expresses this beautiful thought that ideas are living things that have a mind of their own:

 “Ideas have no material body, but they do have consciousness, and they most certainly have will.
 Ideas are driven by a single impulse: to be made manifest.
 And the only way an idea can be made manifest in our world is through collaboration with a human partner.”

 Your idea chose you for a reason.
 It’s your mission to promote it.

 Even if you’re too rational to believe that ideas are living things, reframing your work as something bigger than you can help you overcome your fear of self-promotion.

 When you shift your focus from yourself to your mission, your fear will lose its power.
 You feel comfortable sharing other people’s work.
-Similarly, if you take the “self” out of self-promotion, you will feel comfortable sharing your own work.
+Similarly, if you take the “self” out of self-promotion, you will feel more comfortable sharing your own work, too.